-Research investigating the use of venom in bee stings to treat breast cancer has led to 23-year-old PhD student, Ciara Duffy, being nominated for an Innovation Award in the WA Young Achiever Awards.
+Research investigating the use of venom in bee stings to treat breast cancer has led to 24-year-old PhD student, Ciara Duffy, becoming a finalist for an Innovation Award in the WA Young Achiever Awards.

 Ciara is in the third year of a PhD at the Harry Perkins Institute of Medical Research.